 Will look to enrich digital version with live hyperlinks and other opportunities to expand the online presence through discussion and commentary.

-Editorial oversight is provided by an Editorial Board for the IALS Open Book Service for Law with representatives drawn from the UK legal research communities and scholarly professional associations for law.
-Terms of Reference
+Editorial oversight is provided by an Editorial Board for the IALS Open Book Service for Law.
+Editorial Board: Terms of Reference.

 Peer Review Policy